lukso-network/docs/docs/learn/smart-contract-developers/getting-started.md

 :::warning

 Please remember to always be careful when deploying smart contracts.
-Do not forget to process a security audit before deploying your smart contracts on production.
+Do not forget to audit your code before deploying your smart contracts in production.

 :::

 ## Verify smart contracts

-To verify a deployed contract, you can use the blockscout API properties set up within the `hardhat.config.ts`.
+To verify a deployed contract, you can use the [Blockscout API](https://explorer.execution.testnet.lukso.network/api-docs) properties set up within the `hardhat.config.ts`.
 You have to pass a file with all the constructor arguments that you've defined when deploying the smart contract, as well as the address of the deployed smart contract.
 The parameters and the compiled contract code are then used to verify the payload of the deployed contract on the address.

 Create a new file that houses all the constructor parameters upon deployment: